jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Nosoi.md

 RacialMods:
 Languages: Abyssal, Celestial, Infernal
 SQ: change shape (raven or songbird [same statistics], beast shape II), spirit touch
+SpecialAbilities:
+  Haunting Melody (Su): >
-SpecialAbilities: Haunting Melody (Su) A nosoi's song has the power to grip the spirits of those that hear it.
+    A nosoi's song has the power to grip the spirits of those that hear it.
 All living and undead creatures within a 60-foot spread must succeed at a DC 14 Will saving throw or be fascinated.
 A creature that successfully saves is not subject to that nosoi's song for 24 hours.
 This effect continues for as long as the nosoi sings and for 1 round thereafter.
 A nosoi can sing for a number or rounds per day equal to twice its Hit Dice.
 This is a sonic mind-affecting charm effect.
 This ability can affect undead creatures, even though the undead subtype makes such creatures immune to mind-affecting effects (though undead creatures with immunity to mind-affecting effects from a source other than their creature type are still immune).
 The save DC is Charisma-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: